 - Nine to 11 technologists during peak dayshift hours was ideal.

-- Five to six technologists during mid-shift hours was sufficient.
+- Five to six technologists during mid-shift hours was sufficient

 Additionally, imaging teams needed more reliable weekend staff.
 Previously, CHOP had dedicated weekend technologists on staff that came with incentives.
 After discontinuing the incentivized weekend program, CHOP started having gaps in weekend coverages.
-Part-time and per diem staff were called in to support weekend volumes but were less consistent due to personal or primary job obligations.
+Part-time and per diem staff were called in to support weekend volumes but were less consistent due to personal or primary job obligations

 “We started rotating full-time techs through the weekend, which allowed them to have flexibility and time off during the week to protect their personal responsibilities as well,” Flowers says.
 “Covering open shifts doesn’t feel like it’s being mandated but rather part of their regular rotations.”

-Schedules are built in six-week intervals, sometimes longer depending on the modality and complexity of the schedule.
+Schedules are built-in six-week intervals, sometimes longer depending on the modality and complexity of the schedule.
 Staff can modify their schedule as needed by swapping shifts with their peers rather than take days off, which allows CHOP to maintain staffing volumes.
 Shifts and coverages in schedules are approved by the team lead.

-As volumes were analyzed and staffing were aligned with need, it also became important to ensure patients were showing up for appointments.
+As volumes were analyzed and staffing was aligned with need, it also became important to ensure patients were showing up for appointments.
 CHOP uses EPIC as their electronic health record, which uses a decision tree to allow patients to self-schedule some appointments online.
 Appointments requiring sedation are triaged to the department scheduler, all of whom are within the imaging department on the main campus.

 Once an appointment is made, digital reminders are sent to families through the My Chart feature within EPIC.
 A chatbot—CHOP named its Charlie—provides answers to basic questions online, such as parking instructions or how early they need to arrive for appointments.
-Nurses and technologists also make calls to families prior to appointments.
+Nurses and technologists also make calls to families before appointments.
 Success is measured by appointment cancellations and no-show metrics.

-“It’s hard to find good MRI techs at the drop of a hat, so we had to keep that pool alive for us to make sure that if there was unplanned vacancies, someone could step in,” Kazmi says.
+“It’s hard to find good MRI techs at the drop of a hat, so we had to keep that pool alive for us to make sure that if there were unplanned vacancies, someone could step in,” Kazmi says.
 “Now, we’re being mindful about this.
 We don’t want to hire someone and then down the line realize we can’t keep them on.
 We’re filling positions but nowhere close to pre-COVID-19 levels.”

 In 2020, CHOP shifted from hiring new staff to building the skills and filling hours for existing full-time staff.
 Flowers says the department used the months of slower volumes during the pandemic to cross-train existing staff in other modalities.
 This included technologists who didn’t have previous availability to complete clinical hours and now have that ability.